 Sonoma Community Center | Printmaking Pop Up Residency | Winter 2020

-I began the series focusing on reclaimed materials around me as I often do with monotypes.
-I searched the drawers and I found cut paper, scrap remnants, old fabric, and plant life from the community garden outside the gates.
-I mixed my inks to reflect the environment - the light, the quiet of the post-holiday season, and the chilly temperatures outside.
-Working each of these prints into a small series allowed me to approach the idea with focus and explore possible variations on a theme.
+I began the composition focusing on the reclaimed materials around me as I often do with monotypes.
+I searched the print room drawers and found cut paper, scrap remnants, old fabric, and used plant clippings from the property outside the gates.
+I mixed my inks to reflect the serene environment in the post-holiday mood, and the chilly temperatures outside.
+As I quickly worked these elements into the prints, a group emerged allowing me to approach the idea with guided focus and explore the botanical variations within the vessel theme.